ArjanitCyber/AI-Powered-Log-Anomaly-Detection/README.md

 ##  Overview

-This project demonstrates end-to-end security monitoring inside a simulated organization.
+This project demonstrates  security monitoring inside a simulated organization.
 Security logs from Windows machines are collected in real time, processed using **Artificial Intelligence**, and visualized through an interactive dashboard.

 Environment includes: